KOrfanakis/PhD_Tools/Curve Fitting/README.md

 and plot the best curve.
 For this purpose, we will use the [LMfit](https://pypi.org/project/lmfit/) package, which ‘*provides simple tools to help us build complex fitting models for non-linear least-squares problems and apply these models to real data*’.

 This notebook is not an extensive tutorial; instead, it should be used as a quick-start guide to curve fitting.
-For more information, please refer to the official documentation and the resources listed in this file.
+For more information, please refer to the official documentation and the resources listed in this README file.

 <p align="center">
   <img src="/Curve Fitting/Fitted_Spectrum.png" width="600" title="hover text">